Step 1: Understanding yourself

 If you have decided on your preferred career options, you need to start planning and implementing a course of action to convert your choice into reality.
 Make a list of all the things you need to do, and allocate each a timeframe.
 Your list should include tasks such as compiling a CV, completing application forms, preparing cover letters, preparing for interviews and keeping records of applications.
-Check out our daily 'Drop in Service for CV Review / Quick Query' service.
-Also, go through the Applications and Interviews sections of Destinations®.
+Check out our daily CV Review service.

 Remember career plans are not rigid.
 They need to be monitored and reviewed regularly as circumstances change.
 Ask yourself:

 - Have I made progress with my applications?